MnM72809/jcd/README.md

 ## How It Works

-1. **Accepts Path Segments**: Takes directory names as command-line arguments
+1. **Accepts path segments**: Takes directory names as command-line arguments
-2. **Scans Current Directory**: Lists all directories in the current path
+2. **Scans current directory**: Lists all directories in the current path
-3. **Scores Matches**: Calculates Damerau-Levenshtein distance for each directory
+3. **Scores matches**: Calculates Damerau-Levenshtein distance for each directory
-4. **Finds Best Match**: Selects the directory with the lowest distance score
+4. **Finds best match**: Selects the directory with the lowest distance score
+5. **Repeats for each segment**: Navigates into the matched directory and continues with the next segment
-5. **Outputs Path**: Prints the full path to stdout for use in navigation
+5. **Outputs path**: Prints the full path to stdout for use in navigation

 ### Matching Algorithm